-1. In this Chapter, a "relevant Bill" is a Bill under consideration in the UK Parliament which makes provision ("relevant provision") applying to Scotland for any purpose within the legislative competence of the Parliament, or which alters that legislative competence or the executive competence of the Scottish Ministers.
+1. In this Chapter, a "relevant Bill" is a Bill under consideration in the UK Parliament which makes provision ("relevant provision") applying to Scotland for any purpose within the legislative competence of the Parliament, or which alters that legislative competence of the Scottish Ministers.